Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Beholder Zombie.md

 > [!quote]- A quote from Fonkin Hoodypeak
 >
-> After Beek died, we cast an [[Animate Dead|animate dead]] spell on his corpse.
+> After Beek died, we cast an [[5.
+Mechanics\Spells\Animate Dead.md|animate dead]] spell on his corpse.
 It was fun for a while, but the zombie started to smell real bad, so we doused it in oil and set it on fire.
 Beek would've found that hilarious.

-## Stat Block

 ```statblock
 "name": "Beholder Zombie"